The Chase Golf Club golf course

 What makes The Chase Golf Club tricky

 The par fives offer the best opportunities for birdies provided the tee shot finds the short grass.
 Consistent scoring is maintained by avoiding three-putts on the tiered green surfaces that require precise pace control.
-The layout rewards players who understand where to position the ball rather than simply hitting it as far as possible.

 Who will enjoy The Chase Golf Club